Is Beeswax Antifungal?

 What Are Some Other Natural Antifungals?

-If you’re interested in learning about other bee products with antifungal properties check my articles about:
+If you’re interested in learning about other bee products with antifungal properties check my articles about using honey and propolis for yeast infection.

 There are many more natural antifungal remedies that you can use in different ways to treat various types of yeast infections.
-If you want to learn more about them, go ahead and check my articles:
+If you want to learn more about them, go ahead and check my articles about using coconut oil and olive oil to kill Candida cells.

 Beeswax has got many different uses in cosmetic and pharmaceutical industries because of its unique qualities.
 Research shows that it can also be used to kill Candida, yeast cells that cause yeast infections.
 It’s great news for those who suffer from yeast infections are searching for new natural treatments.